We talked to academic Anni Irish about how tattooed women have been objectified and fetishized since the days of the 19th century.

 Why were people so interested in seeing tattooed women on stage back in the day?

 There's a sexualization to it because a lot of women were wearing skimpy outfits on stage and showcasing skin with personal markings on them.
 Unless you were someone who was regularly going to vaudeville shows or brothels, part of the appeal was that you'd be seeing women with body modification who you wouldn't see on the street.
-It was exciting to see a naked body on stage.
+It was exciting to see a scantily clad body on stage.
 It was acceptable for men to have tattoos on their bodies, but they'd be viewed as lower class.
 It was still shocking to see a man with tattoos, but even more shocking to see a woman with tattoos.
 They became popular spectacles, and there's actually one account I heard about a woman switching careers from a typist to a tattooed woman so she could make more money as a performer at one of the freak shows.

 Can you tell me about Maude Wagner, the first female tattoo artist?